-This may encounter at least two obstacles; namely, absorbing the knowledge within the system (i.e., implementing or integrating R&D processes) (Sun and Grimes, 2016; López-Rubio et al., 2020, 2022), and the delicate problem of intellectual property (IP) protection (Catalán et al., 2022; Lybbert & Xu, 2022).
-These processes usually occur simultaneously through dynamic absorption of existing capabilities (Acs et al., 2017; cfr.
-Directorate-General for Research and Innovation (European Commission), 2021; European Commission, nd a).
+This may encounter at least two obstacles; namely, absorbing the knowledge within the system (i.e., implementing or integrating R&D processes) (Sun and Grimes, 2016; López-Rubio et al., 2020, 2022), and the delicate problem of intellectual property (IP) protection (Catalán et al., 2022; Lybbert and Xu, 2022).
+These processes usually occur simultaneously through dynamic absorption of existing capabilities (Acs et al., 2017; Directorate-General for Research and Innovation (European Commission), 2021; European Commission, nd a).
 The balance between implementing R&D infrastructure and adopting/adapting existing research tends to be determined by expectations on the returns from employing innovative processes.
 Expectations can be influenced by the foreseeable costs of licensing, patenting and/or enforcing IP.
-Conversely, competing firms may also encounter the trade off between following IP conventions or circumventing them and paying compensation.
+Conversely, competing firms may also encounter the trade-off between following IP conventions or circumventing them and paying compensation.
 If the expected payout is large enough, many firms may find the latter scenario more attractive.

 How do innovation systems relate to openness?